adwaimohan/adwaimohan/README.md

 ---

 ### 🔥 Code Vibes of the Day
 > *"Dream big, code bigger.
-The future is AI and you’re the wizard."*
+If it compiles on the first try, something’s wrong."*
 ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)

 ---

-**Wanna collab?** Let’s shake the AI world together 🌍💥
+🧙‍♂️ **Wanna collab?** Let’s conjure some code spells, break some neural networks, and push the boundaries of AI together. 🌌💻